RevenueCat/purchases-unity/RevenueCatUI/README.md

 This package provides the Unity API surface for RevenueCat UI (paywalls and customer center), implemented with lightweight stubs so you can wire your flows without native dependencies.

-Use this to integrate and test control flow in Editor and on devices.
-Device builds route through minimal native stubs; Editor runs C# fallbacks.
+Use this to integrate and test control flow on devices.
+Device builds route through minimal native stubs; in the Unity Editor the UI is reported as unsupported by default (no UI shown).
 When ready, replace the minimal native code with your real implementations.

 ## Installation